Reviews, Best Prices, Comparisons, Expert Buying Guides

 4. Power Management Settings

-• Disable Power Saving: In the device manager, disable any power-saving options for the Wi-Fi adapter that might cause it to turn off intermittently.
+Disable Power Saving: The device manager should be used to turn off the power-saving features for the Wi-Fi adapter that may cause it to go off temporarily.

 User Experiences and Feedback